Pine Mountain Settlement School

 GUIDE TO LITERATURE BY PMSS, 1913 – present

-Literature related to the GUIDANCE INSTITUTES held at the school during the 1930s and 1940s is of particular interest to educators.
+The publications of Pine Mountain Settlement School related to the RURAL YOUTH GUIDANCE INSTITUTES held at the school during the 1930s and 1940s is of particular interest to educators.
+A GUIDE to Rural Youth Guidance Institutes.
 Policy and procedure manuals are also interesting as they chart the many changes in both local and national culture, and patterns of religious belief and politics In the region.
 Considerable ephemeral literature provides information on Chapel and Vesper services, the Nativity Play, May Day, Fair Day, Dogwood Breakfast, the more recent Lucy Braun workshops, conservation workshops and many other environmental program events and community workshops.

 The creation of a PRINT SHOP in 1934 allowed Pine Mountain to professionally print material for the institution on site.
 For most of the early years all promotional literature and material intended for distribution to the public was printed off site.
 A manual for workers in the Print Shop was prepared by August Angel, who headed the operation of the shop and guided its success for many years.
 When the print shop was established and staffed it also provided Industrial training for the students at the School.
 Students in the Boarding School became accomplished in setting type and developing layout and the many other skills associated with the occupation of printing.
 Many carried those skills into careers.
 The location of a print shop on campus allowed the school to also provide services for the community and to charge fees for service.